Sayyid Muḥammad ibn Ṣafdar Husaynī (1838 -

 According to the best evidence, he was educated first at home, then taken by his father for further education to Qazvin, then to Tehran, and finally, while he was still a youth, to Iraq.
 Thus, Jamal al-din was an ethnic Persian.
 However, he always claimed that he was an Afghani Sunni.

-He traveled to Istanbul, passing through Cairo on his way there.
+, passing through Istanbul on his way there.
 He stayed in Cairo long enough to meet a young student Muhammad 'Abduh who became his devoted disciple.
+Cairo

 Political and religious views

 Jamal al-Din's ideology has been described as a welding of "traditional" religious antipathy toward non-Muslims "to a modern critique of Western imperialism and an appeal for the unity of Islam", urging the adoption of Western sciences and institutions that might strengthen Islam.